 The Edinburgh centre is actively participating in a number of national and international initiatives to improve the quality of clinical laboratory testing.

 The UK NEQAS for Peptide Hormones provides external quality assessment for a range of endocrine analytes and tumour markers that are routinely measured in hospital laboratories.
 Regular assessment of accuracy and stability of analytical results is undertaken, and is complemented by occasional Surveys of Practice and Interpretative Exercises.
 EQA of maternal serum screening is also provided and includes assessment of interpretation, both of risk and recommendations for action.

 The objective information and advice provided to clinical laboratories on the quality of both analytical and interpretative performance enables them to provide accurate and reliable test results and advice to clinicians, and facilitates optimal patient care.

-UK NEQAS for Peptide Hormones was accredited by the UK Accreditation Service [UKAS] in March 2016 [Reference No 8505].
+UK NEQAS [Edinburgh] is accredited by the UK Accreditation Service [UKAS] [Reference No 8505].